[Without a class, no experience is earned for the killing of a giant rat.]

-It kneed her on the stomach, causing her to double over.
-It wasn’t going to bite off her head or finish her off.
-This was a tutorial monster.
-But it would keep tossing her around until she died from breaking all her bones.
+It kneed her in the stomach, causing her to double over.
+It wasn’t going to bite off her head or finish the job— this was a tutorial monster— but it would keep tossing her around until she died from breaking all her bones.

 [Affirmative,] Ex said, and Trace’s eye twitched.